-States’ doubts about antigen test accuracy help create a disincentive for nursing homes to use the point-of-care tests they were sent by the federal government to help contain out-of-control COVID-19 infection rates, a new study finds.
+States that harbor doubts about antigen test accuracy may create a disincentive for nursing homes to use the point-of-care tests they were sent by the federal government to help contain out-of-control COVID-19 infection rates, a new study finds.

 A disconnect between federal and state or local policies directly affects POC antigen test use in these settings, according to a comprehensive report released Thursday by the U.S. Government Accountability Office.